uqlibrary/uqlibrary-reusable-components/README.md

 ### Updating IA

-BUEA staff are able to make changes to the Mega Menu.
-Instructions:
+UX Services staff are able to make changes to the Mega Menu.
+Instructions for them:

 * Make sure your branch is set to master.
 * Changes can be made either through the GitHub interface or you can use the [GitHub Client](https://desktop.github.com/).